lifeforms/httpcheck/README.md

         test: [{url: 'https://bing.com/', content: '<title>Bing</title>'},
                {url: 'https://bing.com/search?q=test', content: '<title>test - Bing</title>'}]

-The `url` field specifies the HTTP URL to call.
+The `url` field is the only mandatory field; it should contain one HTTP or HTTPS URL to test.
+You can use relative URLs in the manifest, for example `/` instead of `http://example.com/`.
+In that case, you must specify a base URL when running the tests.
+This single base URL will be applied to all tests containing a relative URL.

+The expected response from the web server must be specified using the `code` and `content` attributes.
 If `content` is supplied, we check the response body for the regular expression.
-If `code` is supplied, we expect that HTTP status code; if not, we expect code 200.
+If `code` is supplied, we expect that HTTP status code; if it's omitted we expect code 200.
+If the server sends a redirect, the redirect will be followed, and the final location's response code is tested.

 It's optional to supply a `method` of `'GET'` (default), `'POST'`, or any other method.
 If `data` contains a string, it is sent as raw POST data.
 In `headers`, HTTP header name/value pairs can be specified.

 For brevity, you can set a `type` attribute to send a custom Content-Type header.
-By default, this is empty.
-However, for a POST request, `application/x-www-form-urlencoded` is assumed unless you set this header explicitly.
+For a POST request, `application/x-www-form-urlencoded` is assumed unless you set this header explicitly.

-You can use relative URLs in the manifest, for example `/` instead of `http://example.com/`.
-In that case, you must specify a base URL when running the tests.
-This single base URL will be applied to all tests containing a relative URL.

 Some test examples with a relative URL, POST data and custom headers:

-    {url: '/api', method: 'POST', data: 'foo=bar', headers: {'Cookie': 'baz=qux'}}
+    {url: '/api', method: 'POST', data: 'foo=bar'}
-    {url: '/xmlapi', method: 'POST', data: '<foo></foo>', type: 'text/xml'}
+    {url: '/api', method: 'POST', data: '<foo></foo>', type: 'text/xml'}
+    {url: '/api', headers: {'Cookie': 'baz=qux'}}

 ## Usage